 The domestic lodging per diem rate does not include hotel taxes.
 Domestic hotel taxes are claimed and reimbursed as a separate expense.
 International per diem rates include hotel, hotel taxes, meals, and incidentals, such as tips, parking, taxi/subway, and meeting-related telephone call expenses incurred within the foreign country.

 When a rental car is needed, because circumstances make it impractical or more costly to use other modes of transportation, a brief justification should be provided along with an estimated cost of the rental.
 The NRC has agreements with rental car companies to provide the lowest available rates for Associates.
 These rates include unlimited mileage and loss or collision damage waiver (LDW or CDW) insurance at no additional cost.
 Reservations may be arranged through Omega World Travel and will be billed directly to the NRC.

 Use of a personal vehicle will be reimbursed based on mileage traveled.
 When choosing use of a personal vehicle as an alternative to common carrier (e.g., airline) transportation, expenses can only be reimbursed up to the cost of a round trip airline ticket or other common carrier cost.
 A cost comparison must be obtained from Omega World Travel and noted in the Comments section of the TA.

-A travel advance can be requested for lodging, meals and incidental expenses as well as registration.
-An advance request must be for an amount greater than $100.00 and cannot exceed 80% of lodging/meals and 100% of the registration fee.
+A travel advance can be requested for lodging, meals and incidental expenses .
+An advance request must be for an amount greater than $100.00 and cannot exceed 80% of lodging/meals.
 To allow for processing, the travel advance request must be received no less than 30 days prior to the proposed start date of the trip.
 Advances are distributed by direct deposit no less than 3 days before the travel start date.
-If direct deposit is not available, the Advances are mailed to the address on the TA and should be received no less than 10 days before the travel start date.
 Advances cannot be processed for relocation travel.